 Errigal in the Derryveagh Mountains is the tallest peak in County Donegal.
 Its quartzite stone often glows pink in the setting sun.
 The small Gaeltacht village of Dunlewey sits at the foot of Errigal Mountain.
 Take in the view of Donegal's highest peak and its six sisters.

-According to legend, the huge ice-carved hollow of the Poisoned Glen got its name when the ancient one-eyed giant king of Tory, Balor, was killed here by his exiled grandson, Lughaidh, whereupon the poison from his eye split the rock and poisoned the glen.
+According to legend, the huge ice-carved hollow of the Poisoned Glen got its name when the ancient, one-eyed giant king of Tory, Balor, was killed here by his exiled grandson, Lughaidh, whereupon the poison from his eye split the rock and poisoned the glen.

-Bloody Foreland or “Cnoc Fola” (The Hill of Blood) derives its name from the evening sun which illuminates the rocks along this section of the coast to a rich red hue
+Bloody Foreland or “Cnoc Fola” (The Hill of Blood) derives its name from the evening sun which illuminates the rocks along this section of the coast to a rich red hue and ties in with the legend of Balor of the evil eye.

 View the Gaeltacht islands of Inishboffin, Inishdooey and Tory Island from Magheroarty Pier